Causal Bandits: Online Decision-Making in Endogenous Settings: Inference and Confidence Intervals

 \section{Inference and Confidence Intervals}

 Due to the adaptive nature of multi-armed bandits, calculating confidence intervals is not straightforward as the collected data is no longer iid.
 In this section, we show asymptotic properties of the \textit{BanditIV} estimator following \cite{chen2021statistical} and \cite{bastani2020online}.
-We first present the consistency of the online OLS estimator and the \textit{BanditIV} estimator, then we demonstrate the normality of both online OLS estimator and the \textit{BanditIV} estimator.
+We first present the consistency of the online OLS estimator and the \textit{BanditIV} estimator, then we demonstrate the normality of the \textit{BanditIV} estimator.
 The proofs are presented in Appendix A.

 \begin{proposition}(Tail bounds for the online OLS estimators).
 In the online decision making model with the $\epsilon$-greedy policy, if Assumptions \ref{asm: l2norm} and \ref{asm: mineig} are satisfied, and $\epsilon_t$ is non-increasing, then for any $\eta_1, \eta_2>0$, any $i\in \{1,\ldots,d\}$,